utcompling/tacc-hadoop/README.md

     export TACC_HADOOP=${HOME}/tacc-hadoop
     export PATH=$HADOOP_HOME/bin:$HADOOP_HOME/sbin:$JAVA_HOME/bin:$TACC_HADOOP/bin:$PATH

+Also add an environment variable for your project name.
+For example, if you are part of the TeXIT project, then you would add the following to `~/.profile_user`:

+    export TACC_PROJECT_NAME=TeXIT

 Clone the lastest version of scoobi and checkout the `chd3` branch.
 (TODO: fix this to a particular version at some point.)

     ~$ git clone https://github.com/NICTA/scoobi.git